Skip to main content

 Subcutaneous Pellets Very High (infrequent procedure) Moderate (insertion procedure, site discomfort) None Long-acting; eliminates daily regimen; site infection risk.

 The interplay between pharmacokinetic profiles and patient preferences shapes the overall success of TRT.
-A method that provides stable but is inconvenient may lead to poor adherence, ultimately compromising therapeutic outcomes.
+A method that provides stable hormone levels but is inconvenient may lead to poor adherence, ultimately compromising therapeutic outcomes.
 Conversely, a convenient method with suboptimal pharmacokinetic control may not fully alleviate symptoms.
 The “Clinical Translator” approach emphasizes finding the optimal balance, ensuring that the chosen protocol aligns with both physiological requirements and the individual’s lived experience.

 How Do Different TRT Administration Methods Compare in Long-Term Systemic Impact?